Operations on the Hochschild Bicomplex of a Diagram of Algebras

 \subsubsection{Words}

-\begin{definition} Given a set $A$ (the \emph{alphabet}), a \emph{word} $W$ over $A$ is a finite, totally ordered set over $A$; that is, $W$ is equipped with a function $\pi_W:W\to A$.
+\begin{definition} Given a set $A$ (the \emph{alphabet}), a \emph{word} $W$ over $A$ is a finite, totally ordered set with a function $\pi_W:W\to A$.
 The \emph{length} of $W$ is the cardinality $\abs W$.
 I will denote elements of $W$ with an underscore such that $\pi_W(\underline a) = a$, and call $\underline a$ an \emph{occurrence} of $a\in A$.
 A \emph{letter} is an element of $W$, or equivalently an element of $A$ if $\pi_W$ is a bijection. $W$ will be written as the sequence of values of $\pi_W$ (not separated by commas).
 The \emph{concatenation} of words $W$ and $V$ is the disjoint union with $W$ before $V$, denoted $W\smile V$. \end{definition}

-\begin{example} Given a tree, $T$, the \emph{corner word}, $\Place_T$, is a word over $\V_T$.
+\begin{example} Given a (planar rooted) tree, $T$, the \emph{corner word}, $\Place_T$, is a word over $\V_T$.
 Imagine embedding $T$ in the closed lower half plane with the root on the boundary.
 Then start from the left and go around $T$ counterclockwise. $\Place_T$ is the list of each vertex visited in order.

 This has the following properties: \begin{itemize} \item If $(u,v)\in\E_T$, then $\Place_T = \dots uv\dots vu\dots$ or $\dots uvu\dots$. \item $\abs{\Place_T} = \abs{\V_T} + \abs{\E_T}$. \item $\Place_T = \dots u \dots v\dots u\dots$ if and only if $u\leq_T v$. \item If $\Place_T = \dots u \dots v \dots$, then $u \ntriangleright_T v$. \end{itemize} $\Place_T$ is the set of places where an additional edge and vertex could be attached to $T$. \end{example} \begin{remark} In \cite{cha2002,foi2002}, this is the set of ``\emph{angles}''.
 I have translated this as ``corners''. \end{remark}